dansheffler/dtsheffler.com/cv.md

 B.A., Philosophy and Classics, University of Kentucky, 2010.

+#### Publications ####

+"The Metaphysics of Personhood in Plato's Dialogues" (doctoral dissertation, University of Kentucky, 2017), doi: 10.13023/ETD.2017.142.
+Available [here](http://uknowledge.uky.edu/philosophy_etds/16/).

+"Worship Becomes Us," review of *Liturgy and Personality*, by Dietrich von Hildebrand, *Touchstone*, May/June 2017.
+Available [here](http://www.touchstonemag.com/archives/article.php?id=30-03-055-b).

 #### Presentations ####

 "Why Molinism Does Not Help with the Rollback Argument," Society of Christian Philosophers, Trinity College, March 2014.
+Available [here](http://dansheffler.com/pdfs/Molinism-and-Rollback.pdf).

 "The Sun and the Good: the Allegory of the Sun in *Republic* VI," Society for Ancient Greek Philosophy, Fordham University, October 2013.
+Available [here](http://dansheffler.com/pdfs/The-Sun-and-the-Good.pdf).

 "A Complex Eternity," Society of Christian Philosophers, Georgetown University, April 2013.
+Available [here](http://dansheffler.com/pdfs/A-Complex-Eternity.pdf).

 #### Awards ####

+Outstanding Teaching Award in University of Kentucky philosophy department, April 2016.

 Best graduate student paper ($500) awarded by Society of Christian Philosophers for "A Complex Eternity," April 2013.

+Greek student of the year in University of Kentucky classics department, May 2009.

 Accepted into University Scholars program at the University of Kentucky for classics, 2008--2010.